Talha404x/CRTA-Notes/README.md

 This repository contains my documented notes and practical observations from the Certified Red Team Analyst (CRTA) learning journey.

-The purpose of this repository is to organize concepts, attack techniques, Active Directory fundamentals, lab exercises, and Red Team methodologies into a structured knowledge base.
+The purpose of this repository is to organize concepts, Active Directory fundamentals, Red Team methodologies, and practical lab exercises into a structured knowledge base.

 > These notes are written for educational purposes and are based on hands-on lab practice.

+---

 ## Repository Structure

-- Introduction to Red Teaming
-- Red Team Lab Setup
-- Active Directory
-- Enumeration
-- Initial Access
-- Privilege Escalation
-- Lateral Movement
+CRTA-Notes
+│
+├── README.md
+│
+├── Introduction
+│
+├── Lab-Setup
+│
+├── External-Operations
+│
+├── Network-Pivoting
+│
+├── Active-Directory
+│
+├── Privilege-Escalation
+│
+├── Credential-Access
+│
+├── Lateral-Movement
+│
+├── Kerberos-Attacks
+│   ├── Kerberoasting.md
+│   ├── Silver-Ticket.md
+│   └── Golden-Ticket.md
+│
-- Persistence
+└── Persistence
-- Post Exploitation

 ## Disclaimer

-These notes are intended for educational purposes only and should only be applied in authorized environments.
+These notes are intended solely for educational purposes and should only be used in authorized lab or testing environments.
+The content is based on the Certified Red Team Analyst (CRTA) course and personal hands-on practice conducted in a controlled environment.